 Setup, configuration, and operation of the Model 392 is simple.
-An RJ45 jack is used to interconnect the network interface with a standard twisted-pair Ethernet cable associated with a port on a PoE-enabled network switch.
+An RJ45 jack is used to interconnect the unit's network interface with a standard twisted-pair Ethernet cable associated with a port on a PoE-enabled network switch.
 This connection provides both network data and power.
 The Model 392's compact enclosure can be mounted into a standard 2-gang electric box.
-A stainless steel trim plate with one Decora-style opening is provided with each unit.
-Custom trim plates can be created if warranted for an installation.
-This would allow specific finishes or labeling to be implemented.
+A stainless steel wall plate with a 1-Decora opening is provided with each unit.
+Custom wall plates can be created if warranted for an installation.
+This would allow specific finishes and/or labeling to be implemented.

 All Model 392 features are configured using the STcontroller personal computer software application.
 An extensive set of parameters allows the unit's operation to be tailored to meet the needs of many applications.
-STcontroller, available in versions that will support the macOS® and Windows® operating systems, is a fast and simple means of confirming and revising the unit's operating parameters.
-The Dante Controller personal computer application will typically be used to route ("subscribe") an audio source to the Model 392's Dante receiver (input) audio channel.
+STcontroller, available in versions that will support the Windows® and macOS® operating systems, is a fast and simple means of confirming and revising the unit's operating parameters.
+The Dante Controller personal computer application will typically be used to route ("subscribe") a Dante audio source to the Model 392's Dante receiver (input) audio channel.
 However, this is not required as the Model 392 can respond to UDP commands provided by way of the connected Ethernet network.